floweredscarf/su25/labs/lab09/index.md

 A quick recap of what you need to do to finish today's lab.

 - Look through the `Timer` class and try timing the algorithm in `Sorter.java` for different inputs.
-Discuss with your neighbors what you and your partner came up with.
+Discuss with your neighbors what you came up with.
 - Read through the content on asymptotic analysis (big-theta, O, and omega) focusing on how to handle logarithmic, iterative, and recursive algorithms.